In a few words...

 How I pay the bills

 PhD in applied mathematics with extensive experience as developer and data analyst in the financial and advertising technology business.
-In 2021 I have also published my first fiction novel with Longanesi.
+I also publish novels with Longanesi (a publishing house based in Milan).
 I speak Italian, English and Japanese.
 And just a bit of Chinese.

 Meiji University, Tokyo Japan